Priyanka6673-ops/Carrer/README.md

 npm install
 ```

-### 4. Set Up Environment Variables
+### 4. Set Up Environment Variables & Database

 This project requires your Firebase project configuration to run.
 The configuration is stored in `src/firebase/config.ts`.
 Ensure this file contains the correct configuration for your Firebase project.
 For production, it's recommended to use environment variables, but the current setup will work by using this config file as a fallback.

+**Important: Secure Your Database**
-**Important**: Your `firestore.rules` are critical for securing your database.
-Ensure they are deployed to your Firebase project.
-You can do this using the Firebase CLI (`firebase deploy --only firestore:rules`).
+Your `firestore.rules` file defines the security for your database.
+You MUST deploy these rules to your Firebase project to protect your data.

+1. Log in to Firebase: `firebase login`
+2. Select your Firebase project: `firebase use <your-firebase-project-id>`
+3. Deploy the rules: `firebase deploy --only firestore:rules`

 ### 5. Build the Application